-- Be considered a Georgia resident and United States citizen or eligible non-citizen. - Complete a valid Free Application for Federal Student Aid (FAFSA) in order to apply for this program. - Maintain Satisfactory Academic Progress (SAP) in accordance with the SAP policy at their college or university. - Must be enrolled in an eligible Georgia postsecondary institution. - Meet all eligibility requirements.

-Students enrolled at an eligible TCSG (Technical College System of Georgia) postsecondary institution

-- Applicants must have first applied for and exhausted other student financial aid options including federal, state and private scholarship and grant programs and Veterans Education Benefits. - Interest rate structure for loans received on or after July 1, 2014: - Fixed rate of 1% while in school and out of school as long as the loan remains in good standing. - A monthly Keep In Touch (KIT) Payment of \$10.00 is required monthly after the first disbursement is received.
-The monthly KIT Payment is required while in school at least half-time and while in grace period. - Any Scheduled disbursements for a current year loan will be canceled and forfeited if the applicant is delinquent on KIT payments for the current or previous year SAL. - Repayment is a maximum of fifteen (15) years with a minimum payment of \$50.00 for loans received on or after July 1, 2015.

-- The minimum loan amount is \$300. - The maximum term loan amount is \$1,500. - The maximum loan limit is \$3,000 per year and up to a maximum of \$12,000 over a college lifetime. - Origination Fee A non-refundable fee of 5% of the loan amount, but not more than \$50.00, is deducted from the first disbursement of the loan. - The program is also designed to provide loan discharge to those TCSG students who graduate with a minimum 3.5 cumulative Grade Point Average in program of study for which the loan was received.
+- Be considered a Georgia resident and United States citizen or eligible non-citizen. - Complete a valid Free Application for Federal Student Aid (FAFSA) in order to apply for this program. - Maintain Satisfactory Academic Progress (SAP) in accordance with the SAP policy at their college or university. - Must be enrolled in an eligible Georgia postsecondary institution. - Meet all eligibility requirements. - Students enrolled at an eligible TCSG (Technical College System of Georgia) postsecondary institution - Applicants must have first applied for and exhausted other student financial aid options including federal, state and private scholarship and grant programs and Veterans Education Benefits. - Interest rate structure for loans received on or after July 1, 2014: - Fixed rate of 1% while in school and out of school as long as the loan remains in good standing. - A monthly Keep in Touch (KIT) Payment of \$10.00 is required monthly after the first disbursement is received.
+The monthly KIT Payment is required while in school at least half-time and while in grace period. - Any scheduled disbursements for a current year loan will be canceled and forfeited if the applicant is delinquent on KIT payments for the current or previous year SAL. - Repayment is a maximum of fifteen (15) years with a minimum payment of \$50.00 for loans received on or after July 1, 2015. - The minimum loan amount is \$300. - The maximum term loan amount is \$1.500. - The maximum loan limit is \$3,000 per year and up to a maximum of \$12,000 over a college lifetime. - Origination Fee A non-refundable fee of 5% of the loan amount, but not more than \$50.00, is deducted from the first disbursement of the loan.